-Yes, this program will prepare you to both take and pass the following teacher-licensure exams in California: the Assessment of Professional Knowledge (APK) Exam, the CSET exam, and the TPA exam.
+Yes, this program will prepare you to both take and pass teacher-licensure exams including the Assessment of Professional Knowledge (APK) Exam, the California Subject Exam for Teachers (CSET), and the Teaching Performance Assessment (TPA) exam.

 When does the Preliminary Single-Subject Teaching Credential program start?

-The Preliminary Single-Subject Teaching Credential program is an 8-week term program and is open for enrollment during each of those respective enrollment periods.
-You can find a copy of our 8-week term academic calendar here.
+The Preliminary Single-Subject Teaching Credential program is an eight-week term program and is open for enrollment during each of those respective enrollment periods.
+You can find a copy of our eight-week term academic calendar here.

 How long does it take to complete the Preliminary Single-Subject Teaching Credential program?

-The Preliminary Single-Subject Teaching Credential is either a 21-, 28-, or 30-credit program, depending on your internship track, and takes a minimum of 1 year to complete, over 5 or 6 terms.
+The Preliminary Single-Subject Teaching Credential is either a 21-, 28-, or 30-credit program, depending on your internship track, and takes a minimum of one year to complete, over five or six terms.

 Degree Campus Locations